ajrcarey/pdfium-render/README.md

 By version 0.8.0, `pdfium-render` should provide useful coverage for the vast majority of common use cases, whether rendering existing documents or creating new ones.

 There are 368 `FPDF_*` functions in the Pdfium API.
-As of version 0.7.32, 317 (86%) have
+As of version 0.7.33, 323 (88%) have
-bindings available in `PdfiumLibraryBindings`, with the functionality of the vast majority of these exposed through the `pdfium-render` high-level interface.
+bindings available in `PdfiumLibraryBindings`, with the functionality of the majority of these available via the `pdfium-render` high-level interface.

 Some functions and type definitions in the high-level interface have been renamed or revised since their initial implementation.
 The initial implementations are still available but are marked as